Trump Blames Florida School Shooting on Russia Investigation

 Instead, it’s likely that the president is, once again, just amplifying partisan garbage he heard someone say on Fox News, as that is one of the places where this particular unfounded theory has been discussed, as well as one of the few places where Trump gets any ideas.

-In response to the insinuation, one former FBI official told CNN”s Jim Sciutto on Friday that, “I suppose the far-right is claiming the group of FBI agents on loan to Mueller’s team should have instead been assigned to the Jackson Field Office to look into this YouTube post, but it’s nonsensical.”
+In response to the insinuation, one former FBI official told CNN’s Jim Sciutto on Friday that, “I suppose the far-right is claiming the group of FBI agents on loan to Mueller’s team should have instead been assigned to the Jackson Field Office to look into this YouTube post, but it’s nonsensical.”

 But nothing is too nonsensical for President Trump, especially if it helps him tell others — and himself — that he was not the intended beneficiary of a foreign government’s effort to destabilize America.
-Indeed, if anyone is going to be singled out for being so preoccupied with the Russia investigation that they are unable to think or talk about anything else, it would be the president.
+Indeed, if anyone is going to be singled out for being so preoccupied with the Russia investigation that they are unable to think or talk about anything else, it would be this president, even in response to a tragedy like what just happened to the students and faculty at Stoneman Douglas: